saitamasahil/muOS-Artwork-Maker/README.md

      https://github.com/saitamasahil/muOS-Artwork-Scraper-Manual-Version-.git
      ```
    - Place `screenshot.png`, and `wheel.png` in the same directory as the script.
+   - You can find an example folder in the repository that includes sample `screenshot.png`, `wheel.png`, and `output.png` for reference.
    - Run the script:
      ```
      chmod +x main.sh && ./main.sh